 This all depends on who you’re buying for.

-But, if you’re buying for someone who’s not that technical (read: your parents or grandparents) you might want to get with the most basic Roku streaming device.
+If you’re buying for someone who’s not that technical, you might want to get with the most basic Roku streaming device.
 It’s simple to use and cheap enough that you won’t be breaking the bank.

 But if you're someone who's deeply entrenched in the Amazon ecosystem with Alexa devices everywhere and a recurring Amazon Prime subscription, then the Amazon Fire TV family of devices is probably your better option.